-Most online players claim to only have good experiences with casino sites.
+Most online players claim to only have good experiences with new casino sites.
 Sometimes, though, a casino might misbehave, leaving you stranded.
 When this happens, you need to file a complaint.
 This guide will direct you on how to submit complaints, giving you the tips necessary for winning disputes.

 Contacting Customer Care

 In some cases, you can get your queries dealt with by simply contacting a casino’s customer care.
 Finding their contact details should be easy, as most casinos and brand new slots sites publicly display such information.
 You can use either of the following ways:

 If your issue is urgent, call their designated line and talk to one of the site’s agent.
 Luckily, most reputable casinos these days have a 24/7 support line, meaning you can get solutions to any of your issues at any time of the day.

 Sometimes your query may require physical evidence such as documents and screenshots.
 In this case, going with email is your best option.
 Here, you can explain your query in detail, adding any information that you feel may be useful to your case.
 The only problem, however, is that getting a reply may take some time.
 Consider it a trade-off – you get to explain your issue in detail and, in exchange, you get a late reply.

 You might be surprised by the number of people who’ve had the same complaint as you.
 If you suspect you have a common complaint, visit the site’s FAQ section and get the answers you need.
 It’s advisable to start with this option before exploring the above alternatives.

 You can’t solve all cases through customer care alone, especially if you’re battling an unlicensed casino.
 As heartbreaking as it is, sometimes you might make repeated complaints but receive zero replies for all your efforts.
 If this is the case, then it’s time to seek a third party.